 4. Add a festive touch

 Don’t wait until the last minute possible to decorate your home.
 I repeat, do NOT wait until the last minute.
 You’re going to be way too busy juggling other things, so instead get started early when it’s still manageable.
-I’ve already put up our fall decor and added a few seasonal touches around the home.
-For Christmas, I try to do all of my decorating over one weekend shortly after Thanksgiving Day.
+I put up our fall decor super early in the season and added a few seasonal touches around the home.
+For Christmas, I try to do all of my decorating the weekend after Thanksgiving Day or the weekend before if our schedule is full.
+Why so early?
 One year I tried waiting closer to Christmas Day and it was an epic fail.
 I got way too busy and barely managed to put up our tree that year.

 5. Stock up on essentials